-Refusing Family Therapy After Dads Surgery: AITA for Prioritizing My Mental Health?
+Refusing Family Therapy After Dad's Surgery: AITA for Prioritizing My Mental Health?

-Refusing family therapy post-dad's surgery stirs debate with pushy sister - AITA for prioritizing my well-being over strained family dynamics?
+Refusing family therapy post-dad's surgery stirs debate with a pushy sister - AITA for prioritizing my well-being over strained family dynamics?

 [ADVERTISEMENT]